schwingle/this-is-only-a-test/index.md

 Run the Installation Wizard to complete the installation.

-   1. Point your web browser to (http://localhost/owncloud).
+   1. Point your web browser to [this link](http://localhost/owncloud).
    2. Enter your desired administrator’s username and password.
    3. Set your data directory location and enter your database credentials.
    4. Click “Finish Setup”.